On the Power of Finite Ambiguity in B\"uchi Complementation: Rank-Based Complementation

-Therefore, in order to construct the complementary NBW $\aut^{c}$ with the help of the classical ranking functions to identify nonaccepting run DAGs, we have to guess the ranks of the vertices at every constructed level.
+Therefore, in order to construct the complementary NBA~$\aut^{c}$ with the help of the classical ranking functions to identify non-accepting run DAGs, we have to guess the ranks of the vertices at every constructed level.
 The maximum rank of a vertex is $2n$ according to Lemma~\ref{lem:convergence-pruning} and Definition~\ref{def:rankingFunctionForDAGrejectedWord}.
-We note that Definition~\ref{def:rankingFunctionForDAGrejectedWord} just gives us one way to define a ranking function that works for identifying such nonaccepting DAGs.
-In fact, as long as we guess every possible ranking function for a run DAG, we are guaranteed to have one function that is the classical ranking function as by Definition~\ref{def:rankingFunctionForDAGrejectedWord}; That is, if $w \notin \lang{\aut}$, the constructed NBW $\aut^{c}$ is guaranteed to identify and accept $w$ because, by guessing ranking functions, we also guess correctly the classical ranking function given in Definition~\ref{def:rankingFunctionForDAGrejectedWord}.
+We note that Definition~\ref{def:rankingFunctionForDAGrejectedWord} just gives us one way to define a ranking function that works for identifying such non-accepting DAGs.
+In fact, as long as we guess every possible ranking function for a run DAG, we are guaranteed to have one function that is the classical ranking function as by Definition~\ref{def:rankingFunctionForDAGrejectedWord}.
+That is, if $w \notin \lang{\aut}$, the constructed NBA~$\aut^{c}$ is guaranteed to identify and accept $w$ because, by guessing ranking functions, we also guess correctly the classical ranking function given in Definition~\ref{def:rankingFunctionForDAGrejectedWord}.
 On the other hand, as long as every ranking function we have guessed is a valid ranking function as in Definition~\ref{def:DAGlevelRanking}, $\aut^{c}$ will not accept an $\omega$-word $w \in \lang{\aut}$.
-Thus, the constructed NBW $\aut^{c}$ accepts exactly $\infwords \setminus \lang{\aut}$.
+Thus, the constructed NBA~$\aut^{c}$ accepts exactly $\infwords \setminus \lang{\aut}$.